-Group therapy for Generalised Anxiety Disorder: A viable alternativeFebruary 19th, 2013 in Psychology & Psychiatry /
+Group therapy for Generalised Anxiety Disorder: A viable alternativeFebruary 19, 2013 in Medicine & Health / Psychology & Psychiatry

 Generalised anxiety disorder is no joke for its many sufferers who find their enjoyment of everyday life inhibited by excessive and uncontrollable worry and whose treatment presents a significant cost to the healthcare system.

 Generalised Anxiety Disorder or GAD, says Dr Emma Burt-Hill from QUT's School of Psychology and Counselling, is very common in the general community and also occurs with a number of other conditions such as mood, subtance use and personality disorders, and anxiety disorders like panic disorder with agoraphobia, and social and simple phobias.

 "GAD is a chronic and fluctuating condition that affects many people's daily living," Dr Burt-Hill said.